thisiswisy/v0rtex-injector/README.md

 IF YOU ARE STILL HAVING THE "HELLO SCREEN" ISSUE EACH REBOOT: rejailbreak a few times, preferably with tweaks and respring turned off.
 If that does not work make a backup of your device and use Reset all Settings.
 If that doesn't work then the last choice is reset all contents and settings, restore backup, rejailbreak with "Reset jailbreak" enabled.

+**UPDATE: SEEMS LIKE IF YOU DISABLE PASSCODE THE ISSUE WILL NOT PRESENT ANYMORE**

 NEW IN BETA 5:

 1. More devices